Pilatch/pilatch-card/README.md

 ### Up

 To flip a card over, add or remove its `up` HTML attribute.
-All ranked, suited Pilatch cards will appear with the same card back, until an `up` attribute is added.
+All ranked, suited Pilatch cards will appear with the same card back until an `up` attribute is added.

 ### Binary